zaanposni/discord-masz/backend/masz/Plugins/readme.md

 Your plugin does not need to listen on masz events.\
 You can also do your own background stuff like monitoring or cleaning database content.\
 Your service is registered as a singleton.

+## Events

+You can find all subscribable events in the _eventHandler property.\
+For example `_eventHandler.OnIdentityRegistered`.